 Accuracy in sighting and landing are equally important in the game of CHASE.
 There is a predetermined Landing Pad.
 You are not awarded the points you scored with your sighting if you do not land on the predetermined pad.
 You will, however become the new ‘Sighter’ because your sighting was correct.

 There is no time limit to the game.
 It ends when all challengers are tuckered out, or when they hear the cicadas calling everyone home for mealtime.

-Gryffin and his grasshopper friends Gabriella (Gabby), Gwendolynn (Gwen), and Grady are always practicing their exercises together.
+Gryffin and his grasshopper friends Gabriella (Gabby), Gwendolynne (Gwen), and Grady are always practicing their exercises together.
 They concentrate so hard at getting better that they sometimes forget to come home at meal time.

-Gracey tries to convince Gryffin that he should come and see Gramps with her but he’s always too busy with CHASE practices.
+Gracie tries to convince Gryffin that he should come and see Gramps with her but he’s always too busy with CHASE practices.
 Gramps says he understands.
 He was young once, too.
-Gracey knows this is true if the stories Gramps tells her are any indication!
+Gracie knows this is true if the stories Gramps tells her are any indication!
 She’s still trying to figure out how he and his friends survived without food for 3 days and why a grasshopper would accept a dare to sit on top of the water tower.

 ( What colours do you think are Gramps favourites?
 Can you draw a picture of Gramps with his new Jumping Leg Warmers?)

-As Gracey waves good-bye to her Gramps, she wonders if Gryffin will be home in time for dinner.
+As Gracie waves good-bye to her Gramps, she wonders if Gryffin will be home in time for dinner.
 She supposes he will because the sun is starting to set.
 Gryffin is getting good at CHASE but not so good that he can sight in the dark. 🙂

 Until next time, here’s hoping your family is gathered around you at mealtime.